 Clothing and Gun Selection for the Beginner

-Well here it is the start of the official fall season.
-Our thoughts are turning to getting out in the field and enjoying the beautiful weather and the chance to harvest a monster buck or to get involved with some water fowl or upland bird hunting.
+Upland season is quickly approaching.
+Our thoughts are turning to getting out in the field and enjoying the beautiful weather and the chance to harvest a monster buck or to get involved with some waterfowl or upland bird hunting.
 In my last blog, I indicated that we would discuss some of the basics of outfitting your youngsters with the proper hunting equipment.
 Encouraging young children to partake in various outdoor activities is something that they can enjoy for a life time.

 Clothing-Shirts/Jackets- Today there are many options in this area.
 I always prefer to have plenty of clothing available in the event that the weather turns cold or wet.
 Of course today we have the advantage of the modern forecasting systems and the internet to check to see what is going to be going on weather wise for a number of days out.
 Consider the fore cast; take along lighter clothing for warm weather.
 There are a wide variety of lightweight materials available today that breathe and allow air flow to help keep the body cool.
 Likewise there are heavy duty materials that will keep the wind and cold out and allow for the evaporation of sweat to prevent getting and staying cold.
 Rain proof field wear is available as well in a variety of styles and designs.
 Most of which, do a good job at keeping the wearer warm and dry.
 Socks are very important, a thick sole and heel pad add comfort and reduce the chance for blisters.
 They keep feet warm and dry as well if they are made from the wicking type of material that allows moisture to exist from around the feet.